d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 share the same basic structure.
-The model takes the true inputs (as stated in the problem formulation), outputs predictions of the true outputs, and possesses parameters (the combined set of all parameters from all layers) Likewise any individual constituent layer in a multilayer perceptron ingests inputs (supplied by the previous layer) generates outputs (which form the inputs to the subsequent layer),
+The model takes the true inputs (as stated in the problem formulation), outputs predictions of the true outputs, and possesses parameters (the combined set of all parameters from all layers).
+Likewise any individual constituent layer in a multilayer perceptron ingests inputs (supplied by the previous layer) generates outputs (which form the inputs to the subsequent layer),